 When it comes to postpartum headaches, there are both primary and secondary classifications and causes.

 Primary postpartum headaches encompass everything that we have delved into thus far.
-They are headaches that result directly from the birthing process, and that are triggered by birth and birth alone.
+They are headaches that result directly from the birthing process, and that is triggered by birth and birth alone.

 Secondary postpartum headaches, on the other hand, are a little different.
 These kinds of headaches are a result of a pre-existing medical condition and are either brought out or intensified by the birthing of your child.